awslabs/aws-iot-device-client/source/jobs/README.md

   ...
   ```

-  `args` *string array* (Optional): This is a JSON array of string arguments which will be passed to the specified handler script.
+  `args` *string array* (Optional): This is a JSON array of string arguments which will be passed to the specified handler script while executing the aforesaid step as part of your Job execution.
-   For example, to install `ifupdown` package, use `install-packages.sh` script with args as:
+   For example, to install `ifupdown` package, use `install-packages.sh` as your handler with `args` as follows:

   ```
   ...